scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 The trajectory data can be accessed through the trajectory attribute of a Universe.
 Changing the frame of the trajectory object updates the underlying arrays that AtomGroups point to.
 In this way the positions attribute of an AtomGroup within the iteration over a trajectory will give access to the positions at each frame.
-Through this approach only a single frame of data is present in memory at any time, allowing for large data sets, from half a million particles to tens of millions (see also section `Application to Large Systems`_), to be dissected with minimal resources.
+Through this approach only a single frame of data is present in memory at any time, allowing for large data sets, from half a million particles to tens of millions (see also section `Analysis of large systems`_), to be dissected with minimal resources.

 .. show working with the trajectory object to access the time data
 .. code-block:: python